-4 different additive contents of CeO2(UO2-5wt%CeO2, UO2-10wt% CeO2, UO2-15wt%CeO2 and UO2-20wt% CeO_2) were prepared under the same preparation condition as follows.
-Each (U,Ce)O2 powder is mixed for 1 hr in a mixer.
+3 different additive content of CeO2(UO2-5wt%CeO2, UO2-10wt% CeO2 and UO2-15wt%CeO2) were prepared under the same preparation condition as follows.
+Each $(U,Ce)O_2$ powder is mixed for 1 hr in a mixer.
 And the mixed powder is milled to minimize the particle size and to homogenize the powder mixture, 4 hrs in a Dynamic Mill(DM) device.
 The DM jar revolves at 25 rpm.
-A zirconia ball (dia.
+Zirconia ball (dia.
 8 mm) as milling media was loaded into the jar with 70% of the volume of the jar.
-A sample size is 50g of UO_2 -CeO2 powder mixture.
+Sample size is 50g of UO2-CeO2 powder mixture.
 Green pellets were prepared by a hydraulic press with a compaction pressure of 300 MPa.
 These green pellets were sintered at 1500°C for 4 hrs under a CO2 atmosphere with various heating rates(0.5~8°C/min).
 Sintered density and grain size of the (U,Ce)O2 pellets were determined by the immersion method with water and the linear intercept method, respectively.
 The shrinkage of these pellets was measured with a thermo-mechanical analyzer, TMA-92 device (Setaram, France).